 ♦ A more official way to sort out your parenting plans if you are both in agreement is to obtain consent orders approved by a court.
 A consent order is a written agreement that you both agree to that covers parenting arrangements for children.
 It can also include financial arrangements such as property division and any maintenance requirements that might be needed.
 Not following consent orders can have serious consequences and you may need to explain to a Judge why you breached the orders that you agreed to.

 This is because consent orders have the same legal effect as if they had been made by a judicial officer after a court hearing.
 It is a document you would both prepare in consultation with your lawyers who will then come up with a single agreement you are both in favour of and send it to the court for approval.
 Normally you shouldn’t need to appear in court for these orders.

 And once again, the court must be satisfied that the orders you ask for are in the best interest of the child.

 Here’s a fact sheet on applying for consent (and other) orders from the court.

 When you can’t seem to work things out

 Sometimes despite giving it your best shot, it may be difficult to reach an agreement (or a fair one) about what will happen with the kids.
 You might also not want to negotiate with your ex if there could be the possibility of endless arguments or even worse, violence.

 If you’re in this predicament you can apply for a parenting order.

-But not so fast because there is a process the law has a process you must go through before the court considers issuing orders about how the kids are to be looked after.
+But not so fast because there is a process you must go through before the court considers issuing orders about how the kids are to be parented.

 How family dispute resolution works